PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to PHP

-The Generic coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/PHP/SyntaxSniff.php) that will check the syntax of each PHP file using [the built-in PHP linter](http://php.net/manual/en/features.commandline.options.php).
+The `Generic.PHP.Syntax` sniff will check the syntax of each PHP file using [the built-in PHP linter](http://php.net/manual/en/features.commandline.options.php).
 Use the `php_path` configuration option to tell the Syntax sniff where to find the PHP binary.

 ```bash
 $ phpcs --config-set php_path /path/to/php